SERVING THE COMMUNITY SINCE 1950

 Partnered with AgMark in 1999.

-Four grain cooperatives and one farm supply cooperative in North Central Kansas joined together to form AgMark LLC.
+Four grain cooperatives in North Central Kansas joined together to form AgMark LLC.
 AgMark LLC then purchased our facility along Highway 9 and upgraded to 114-car train loader.
 At the time, Cloud County Coop owned 30% of AgMark LLC.

 Further growth in 2011.